dfds/dojo/workshops/crossplane-sre-deep-dive/katas/5/kata/README.md

 ### 2. Apply the definition manifest

-Apply the manifest file to deploy the CRD into your cluster
+Apply the manifest file to deploy the XRD into your cluster

 ```
 kubectl apply -f definition.yaml